 We may contact you to take part in market research.
 This is part of our legitimate interest in improving OU services.

 If you have given your consent to receive marketing communications when signing up for an OU account, then you may receiving Open University marketing information.
 For further information see section 3 of the OU’s Enquirer Privacy Notice.
+If you need to change your marketing preferences you can update your preferences when you sign into the Open University website, by using any unsubscribe options available in communications we send you, or by contacting us.

 You have a number of rights in relation to your personal data – please see www.open.ac.uk/privacy for more information.
 If you would like a copy of the personal data that we hold about you, please contact the Data Protection team.

 We will normally keep your data for as long as necessary to give you the services you are using.
 This will be determined by a number of factors, including the purpose for which we use that information, our obligations under other laws or unless you tell us you would like your account deleted.
 We will keep data on the OpenLearn study you have participated in until you ask us to delete it.
+Data relating to funded partner programmes will be retained for as long as relevant to that programme.

 We use third party suppliers and service providers, for example to provide some of our IT systems.
 We use a third party provider, MailChimp, to deliver our e-newsletter.
 For more information, please see MailChimp’s privacy notice.
 When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their service, and we have a contract in place that requires them to keep your information secure and not to use it other than in accordance with our specific instructions.
+These transfers are in our legitimate interest of carrying out cost effective activities.

 Generally, information you provide to us is stored on our secure servers, or on our cloud-based systems which are located within the European Economic Area.